Why Does School Attendance Matter for Kids?

 7. Create a wonderful environment

 Make sure that your child has a relaxed time before hitting the bed.
 Give him something to read that can stimulate his mind and keep him away from the TV.
 Ensure the child sleeps for a minimum of 8.5 hours.
-Getting plentiful sleep gives them the energy and incentive for regular school attendance.
+Getting plentiful sleep gives them the energy and incentive for regular attendance for school.